 - Apply investment theory to understand and communicate the different perspective of long term multi-time period investing.

-- Be able to specify and develop solution techniques for whole of life investing within the specified asset-liability framework, and be able to apply them in practice.
+- Ability to specify, develop and apply solution techniques for whole of life investing within an asset-liability framework.

-- Be able to incorporate various complexities into the asset-liability model aiming to capture the material drivers impacting retirement outcomes.
+- Incorporate various complexities where required into the asset-liability model aiming to capture the material drivers impacting retirement outcomes.

 - Critically evaluate various solutions to whole of life investment management within the framework of their impact on (risk-adjusted) retirement outcomes.

 - Critically evaluate mechanisms, as an individual and in groups, to manage uncertainties impacting retirement outcomes as they arise through life.

 - Techniques to Solve the Investment Strategy Problem